type1compute/docs/DEPLOYMENT.md

 - ✅ Ensure `.nojekyll` file exists in `gh-pages` branch root
 - ✅ Clear browser cache and try incognito mode
 - ✅ Wait a few minutes for GitHub Pages to update

+**Issue: Permission Denied (403 Error)**
+- ✅ Create a Personal Access Token (PAT) with `repo` scope
+- ✅ Add PAT as `PERSONAL_ACCESS_TOKEN` secret in repository settings
+- ✅ The workflow will automatically use PAT if GITHUB_TOKEN lacks permissions
+- ✅ Verify the token has not expired

 **Issue: 404 errors**
 - ✅ Check `baseUrl` is correct (should end with `/`)